 Summer is here and the temps are climbing.
 If you need to get out of the heat and into the water, this is just the list for you.
-We’ve got spray parks and water parks all over the Bay Area with the water on just waiting for your visit!
+We’ve got spray parks, fountains and water parks all over the Bay Area with the water on just waiting for your visit!
+Suit up and get the SPF ready!

 In Chan Kaajal, San Francisco